What are VAX Computer Systems?

 VAX computers split their virtual memory into four parts.
 Each part was one gigabyte in size.
 These sections were used for different purposes: user processes, process stacks, and the operating system.
 This division made memory management more efficient.
 It also kept processes separate from each other.

-This virtual memory feature enabled the users to run tasks that seemed impossible to execute.
+This virtual memory feature enabled users to run tasks that seemed impossible to execute.
 It made writing programs easier because programmers didn’t have to divide them into segments to fit the limited memory available at the time.

 2. CISC Design